bazi-imran/Rockbuster-Video-Rental-SQL/README.md

 - In which countries are customers with a high lifetime value based?
 - Do sales figures vary between geographic regions?

+# Data
+Rockbuster dataset, provided by CareerFoundry, encompasses various details crucial for analysis, such as stores location, movie languagues, staff, inventory, film categories, actors, customers, rental and payment history, and addresses.
+This dataset was analyzed using PostgreSQL, utilizing a relational database management system.

+# Visualizations
+All viualizations for this project were created in Tableau Public and can be found here: [Rockbusters Customer and Product Data](https://public.tableau.com/app/profile/bazilla.imran/viz/RockbustersCustomerandProductData/CustomerBaseWorldWide#1)